MinghanChu/Cpp-Notes/OpenFoam Q and A.md

 ##### Jan 13th 2021 - How to access created functions in `UQkOmegaSST` from `main()` (Summary after talking to Weicheng)

+==The following piece of code shows the hierarchy that will be needed for casting, like what weicheng did in the UQsimpleFoam.H==

+`Foam::RASModels::UQkOmegaSST<Foam::IncompressibleTurbulenceModel<Foam::transportModel> >:`

+==**Very important point that I have found after numerous testing!!!!!!:**==

+**Once you have ==added/replaced== the directory of the include folder for any turbulence models, e.g. UQkOmegaSST, to the `options` of UQsimpleFoam (see below for detailed info), every time you made changes inside `UQkOmegaSST.C/H` and `./Allwmake`, then you must `wmake` for the UQsimpleFoam to update.
+Otherwise, you may get error messages such as: `segmentation fault` or more likely `index 0 out of range` .**

 + You must put the member function you want to access under `public`
 + Go to `UEqun.H` and add `#include "UQkOmegaSST.H"`